megamaydaa/subliminal-relations/src/pages/about.md

 I am deeply committed to collective healing and run a workshop called "What is a Collective Nervous System?" regularly.
 I also collaborate on several popular education projects that make psychotherapeutic theories more accessible and occasionally publish zines like [this one](https://files.cargocollective.com/c597426/PDF-Common-psychotherapy.pdf).

+You can contact me at memadaa at gmail dot com.